 The Australian Government is providing $5.1 million from 2016 to 2021 to pilot P‑TECH as part of its strategy to improve Australia’s STEM capability.

 Current P-TECH sites classified as regional include Geelong and Ballarat, Victoria; Townsville and Brisbane, Queensland; Burnie, Tasmania; Wyong and Heatherbrae, New South Wales; and Darwin, Northern Territory.

 The pilot involves establishing partnerships between the education and industry sectors to support young people to make a successful transition from school to further education, training and work.

 Jobs and Growth in Tasmania—University of Tasmania campuses in Launceston and Burnie

 The Australian Government has committed funding of $150.0 million to the University of Tasmania to improve its critical infrastructure through the relocation and expansion of its Launceston and Burnie campuses.
 This initiative aims to address critical economic and community challenges facing the North and North‑West of Tasmania by providing better access to quality higher education.

-The Australian Government provided $7.0 billion in 2017-18 through the Commonwealth Grant Scheme to subsidise students’ higher education costs.
-This is an increase in funding of 69 per cent since 2009.
-The subsidy supports domestic students undertaking a range of sub-bachelor, bachelor and postgraduate courses at public universities.
-Some students enrolled in other course types or with private higher education providers may also be eligible for the subsidy.
-Under the Commonwealth Grant Scheme, eligible universities with regional campuses will receive funding of $73.1 million in 2018‑19 in regional loading to help meet the costs associated with higher education delivery in regional areas.
+The Australian Government will provide an estimated $7.2 billion in 2019-20 through the Commonwealth Grant Scheme (CGS) to subsidise students’ higher education costs.
+This is an increase in funding of approximately 85 per cent since 2008-09.
+The subsidy supports domestic students undertaking a range of sub-bachelor (including enabling), bachelor and postgraduate courses, mainly at public universities.
+Some students enrolled with private higher education providers may also be eligible for the subsidy.
+Under the CGS, eligible universities with regional campuses will receive funding of $74.4 million in 2019‑20 in regional loading to help meet the costs associated with higher education delivery in regional areas.